-In general, a modification or restructuring of a loan constitutes a TDR if the Bank grants a concession to a borrower experiencing financial difficulty.
-Loans modified in TDRs are placed on non-accrual status until the Bank determines that future collection of principal and interest is reasonably assured, which generally requires that the borrower demonstrate performance according to the restructured terms for a period of at least six months.
+In general, a modification or restructuring of a loan constitutes a troubled debt restructuring (TDR) if the Bank grants a concession to a borrower experiencing financial difficulty.
+Loans modified as TDRs are placed on non-accrual status until the Bank determines that future collection of principal and interest is reasonably assured, which generally requires that the borrower demonstrate performance according to the restructured terms for a period of at least six months.
 The Bank's TDRs primarily involve rate reductions, forbearance of arrears or extension of maturity.
 TDRs are included in total impaired loans as of the respective date.

-The following table presents information regarding the Bank's TDRs as of March 31, 2018:
+The following table presents information regarding the Bank's TDRs as of September 30, 2018: